This article is written by Vikas Singhania – Executive Director TradeSmartOnline which was published in Tribune India.

 The massive push to cashless and online transactions in India means retail investors in stock market will now increasingly turn to their mobile-based trading apps for its convenience, efficiency and security.
 We have already seen the launch of a series of trading apps by broking firms which offer big-data analytics and now artificial intelligence to trade better and faster from the mobile.

 Soon, we will witness the next level of technology development where apps will permit brokers to offer their e-KYC to their customers.
-With e-KYC, brokers can open trading account for customers electronically.
+With e-KYC, brokers can open online trading account for customers.
 Investors with Aadhaar number and PAN can start trading in five minutes if they have registered their signature electronically.

 India has already become the world’s fastest-growing market for mobile-based stock trading since its launch in 2010.
 On the National Stock Exchange (NSE), the turnover of mobile transactions has increased by 350% in the past year — from Rs 37,900 crore in March 2015 to Rs 1,70,800 crore in November 2016.
 We believe these figures could double in the next two years.
 The contribution of mobile trading to total turnover could thus rise from 1.75% now to 3-4%.